 You've Got Mail (College Care Package Ministry)

 The team assembles and sends care packages to college youth four times throughout the school year.
-To help with candy/snack donations, or assembling the goodie bags, contact our ministry coordinators Eloise Labram, email@example.com
+If you have a college student, either away at college or living at home, that you would like to add to the list, please contact email@example.com

 Over 35 prayer warriors have committed to regular prayer for those who submit a prayer request.
 To have your prayer request placed before the Prayer Chain, click here